Music Source Separation with Deep Equilibrium Models: Experiment

 \subsection{Experimental settings}

 We use the MUSDB18 dataset, which consists of 150 professionally recorded songs~\cite{rafii2017musdb18}.
 For each song, the clean waveform of \emph{vocals}, \emph{drums}, \emph{bass}, and \emph{other} together with their mixture are available.
 Each audio track is stereo with a sampling frequency of 44.1~kHz.
 Following the official split, we used 86~songs for the training, 14~songs for the validation, and 50~songs for the test set.
 All networks in this experiment were trained on 6 seconds long segments using the Adam~\cite{kingma2015adam} optimizer and a weight decay of~$10^{-5}$.
 The learning rate was initially set to 0.001 and decreased by 70\% if the average of the loss function on the validation set did not improve in 80 consecutive epochs.
 The training was interrupted when the average of the loss function on the validation set did not improve in 300 consecutive epochs.
 For inference, the full-length signals were processed with the trained networks.
 MWF was also applied to the full-length signals.
 Signal-to-distortion ratio (SDR)~\cite{vincent2006performance} was used for the evaluation.
+We compute the SDR by taking the median over all frames of a song and then calculating the median over all songs, which is the standard way of SDR computation on MUSDB18.